clintwinston/docker-openvpn/README.md

   # sets CLIENT name for future use
   export CLIENTNAME="myself"

-  # generate client certificate and export it to file (should be used like '''openvpn --config FILENAME.ovpn'''
+  # generate client certificate and export it to file (should be used like: 'openvpn --config FILENAME.ovpn' on a client
   docker-compose run --rm openvpn easyrsa build-client-full $CLIENTNAME nopass docker-compose run --rm openvpn ovpn_getclient $CLIENTNAME > $CLIENTNAME.ovpn